praveenRI007/FastAPITodosApp/README.md

 This project is developed as part of learning from Fast API udemy course from Eric Roby.

-This API has User login / Registration page , where user's password are stored as Hashes in Database JWT authentication is used.
+Markup : *This API has User login / Registration page , where user's password are stored as Hashes in Database
+         *JWT authentication is used.
-CRUD operations for To Do List
+         *CRUD operations for To Do List

 ## Tech Stack